nuraynazarli/DummyVariables_OneHotEncoding-CarPrice/README.md

 You can install the dependencies using pip.

 ## Result
-I have used dummy variables with pandas and one hot encoding method with sklearn library for labeling of the column ("Car Model").
+I have used dummy variables with pandas and one hot encoding method with scikit-learn library for labeling of the column ("Car Model").
 The aim and results are the same, just codes are different.
 After every 2 processes the model score is 0.9417050937281082 which it is a good result.